Are powerful sedatives being over-used in palliative care and aged care?

 In the evening Dad was attempting to communicate but we could not understand anything he was trying to say.
 He would double up in pain from what looked to be stomach cramping.
 I stayed with Dad all that night.

 I was quite baffled as to why my father was still uncommunicative.
-Our research of midazolam had indicated that one dose of the drug at 12.30am should have worn off by this time.
-Late that evening while I was talking to one of my sisters-in-law in the corridor, two nurses came to check on Dad.
+At this point we still believed he had only been hit with one dose of midazolam, and our research had indicated that one dose of the drug at 12.30am should have worn off by this time.
+It was only late that evening I discovered that Dad had been hit with another two doses of midazolam that the nurse had declined to tell me about.
+While I was talking to one of my sisters-in-law in the corridor, two different nurses came to check on Dad.
 They had his chart so I asked them what time the last injection of midazolam had been administered.
 They told us the most recent injection had been administered at 6.20am.
 I was shocked to learn this.
 I asked them what time the earlier injection of the drug had been given and they told us Dad had been given a dose at 12.30 and then another at 4am.
 So he had been given three injections in a six hour period.
 It was no wonder Dad was uncommunicative.
-On learning this we decided not to leave Dad unattended, so my stepmother and I stayed and supervised him during the night.
+On learning this we decided not to leave Dad unattended by family members, so my stepmother and I stayed and supervised him during the night.

 My father remained in a state of delirium the rest of the day.
 He was unable to eat anything and was only able to take small amounts of water we dropped into his mouth with the use of a straw.
 I remained with him for the following two nights and my brother and other family members stayed with him during the days.
 His sleep was fitful.
 When he tried to communicate I could understand words he was saying but they didn’t make much sense.

-The following day Dad started to communicate a bit more.
-He asked for something to eat and my brother gave him a tub of custard which he ate half of.
+The following day, as the midazolam continued to wear off, Dad started to communicate a bit more.
+He asked for something to eat and my brother gave him a tub of custard of which he ate half.
 I returned in the afternoon and stayed for a third night.
 By the evening he was more communicative.
 He begged me not to leave him because he was scared he would fall again.
 He told me he was thirsty and I asked a nurse if there was thickened water as he was still unable to handle water well.
 The nurse brought me a tub which my father ate rapidly.
 Over the next hour he consumed another four and a half jars of thickened water.
 Throughout the night my father was finally starting to recover.
 He asked me for water when he was thirsty and at one time he even wanted to watch TV.
 During the night, the pump that administers the pain medication needed to be replaced.

 We made a formal complaint to the hospice, specifically criticizing the failure to prescribe constipation medication.
 We asserted our belief that midazolam was administered at inappropriate times, in inappropriate doses and with inadequate medical oversight.
 We complained of misleading communications from staff and we complained of what we believed was a hostile and combative reaction to our initial concerns.

-The organisation responsible for the hospice apologised that the failure to administer anti-constipation medicine was “an oversight”.
+The organisation responsible for the hospice apologised and stated that the failure to administer anti-constipation medicine was “an oversight”.

 We were advised that midazolam was administered four times and we were told that nurses were legally permitted to administer “breakthrough medication” without a doctor observing first-hand.
 The letter also stated that the doses given were within prescribing guidelines and were in fact half of the recommended maximum daily dose.